Ronny-22-Code/Handwritten-Digit-Classification-using-KNN/README.md

 This repository introduces to my project "Handwritten-Digit-Classification" using MNIST Data-set .
 This project was implemented and executed by applying KNN algorithm with recognition accuracy of around 91-93 % .
 The desired results have been obtained by training the machine first using the mnist_train data-set and later testing the obtained results using mnist_test data-set , to recognise the handwritten digits.
 We’re going to start this lesson by reviewing the simplest image classification algorithm: k-Nearest Neighbor (k-NN).
 This algorithm is so simple that it doesn’t do any actual “learning” — yet it is still heavily used in many computer vision algorithms.
 And as you’ll see, we’ll be able to utilize this algorithm to recognize handwritten digits from the popular MNIST dataset.

-Objectives:
+# Objectives:
-By the end of this lesson, you will:
+By the end of the project , you will :-

 Have an understanding of the k-Nearest Neighbor classifier.
 Know how to apply the k-Nearest Neighbor classifier to image datasets.